WTA CEO calls for investigation of China assault allegation

 Peng has won 23 tour-level doubles titles, including at Wimbledon in 2013 and the French Open in 2014.
 She was a semifinalist in singles at the U.S Open in 2014.

-Her accusation was the first against a prominent government official since the (hash)MeToo movement took hold in China in 2018 before being largely tamped down by authorities the same year.
+Her accusation was the first against a prominent government official since the #MeToo movement took hold in China in 2018 before being largely tamped down by authorities the same year.

 In the post, Peng, 35, wrote that Zhang, now 75, and his wife arranged to play tennis in Beijing about three years ago and that he later brought her into a room at his home where the assault occurred.